-Preparations for the local government election in September 2020 (LGE2020) began in September 2019 with the implementation of a detailed work plan as summarised in the Nonresidential Register Methodology and Plan 2017-2020.
+Preparations for the local government election in September 2020 (LGE2020) began in September 2019 with the implementation of a detailed work plan as summarised in the Non-residential Register Methodology and Plan 2017-2020.
 These preparations incorporated amended business as usual activities with election specific activities.
 Two additional full-time enrolment officers were recruited on fixed term contracts to resource the additional activities.

 In response to the COVID-19 pandemic, on 25 March 2020, the NSW State government postponed the 12 September 2020 local government elections to 4 September 2021.
+Subsequently, on 24 July 2021, the election was postponed under section 318C of the Local Government Act to 4 December 2021.

-Following postponement of the election, the City's preparations for LGE2020 were suspended, with activities restricted to business as usual.
-The Non-residential Register Methodology and Plan 2017-2020 has now been updated to meet the deadlines for the September 2021 election (this document).
+The Non-residential Register Methodology and Plan 2017-2020 has now been updated to meet the deadlines for the December 2021 election (this document).